 We've been working closely with the Department for Environment, Food and Rural Affairs (Defra) to get the views of our members to the heart of government, and to feed into their consultations and roundtables with stakeholders.
 We have worked closely with colleagues at the Association of Directors of Public Health, and the Association of Directors of Environment, Economy, Planning and Transport in emphasising the integrated way in which air quality impacts local authorities and public health.
 We’ve secured opportunities for CIEH representatives to give evidence to the Environmental Audit Committee on indoor and outdoor air quality targets and have been building alliances with other campaigning organisations, such as Client Earth, the Nitrogen Collaboration and the Healthy Air Campaign.

-This year, we responded to two key consultations which impact upon air quality.
+In 2023, we responded to two key consultations which impact upon air quality.
 The first of these was from DLUHC around proposed changes to the National Planning Policy Framework.
 The second was Defra's Draft Air Quality Strategy which focused on the roles and responsibilities of local authorities.

 We provided written evidence to the Climate Change, Environment and Infrastructure Senedd Committee on the recently tabled Environment (Air Quality and Soundscapes) (Wales) Bill.
 We also secured the opportunity for a number of our members to provide oral evidence to the committee and provided written evidence to the Environmental Audit Committee on indoor and outdoor air quality targets, securing the opportunity for one of our members to provide oral evidence to this committee as well.